 Looking forward to 2019 when MWGB returns to its origins at WashU!

-It is with a sad heart that we say goodbye to our postdoctoral fellow Maya Gomes, who has gone on to bigger and better things as an Assistant Professor at Johns Hopkins.
+It is unfortunately time to say goodbye to our postdoctoral fellow Morgan Reed, who has began her job as an Assistant Professor at UC Santa Barbara.
 We wish her all the luck in her new position!
-[And hope she comes back to visit often!]
+[And hope she comes back to visit often!